strategineer/personal-website/content/blog/2025-01-23/index.md

 No matter how interesting the encounters are, opening doors over and over again gets monotonous after a while unless the PCs have something they're trying to get to or a specific problem to solve.

-### Establish a clear goal for the PCs within the dungeon
+### Establish a goal and reason for the PCs to explore the dungeon

 Whether it's rescuing an NPC, mapping out the dungeon, finding a particular artifact, etc. giving a clear goal for PCs to strive towards will get them moving in a direction instead of aimlessly wandering around the dungeon hoping to stumble on treasure.